ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 }
 {CODE-BLOCK/}

-Now that we have the document ready for use all we need to do is modify our url so it will use the document redirection feature.
+Now that we have the document ready for use, all we need to do is modify our URL so it will use the document redirection feature.

 {CODE-BLOCK:plain}
 http://localhost:8080/databases/Northwind/streams/queries?fromDocument=Excel%2FProductWithCatagory&format=csv
 {CODE-BLOCK/}

-Repeating the instrucion above you should get the following result:
+Repeating the instrucions above you should get the following result:

 ![Excel integrated with long url](images\excel_integrated_long_url.png)